CBIS Stock Predictions For 2019 (Buy or Sell?)

 The marijuana industry has a few well-capitalized stocks traded on major exchanges, but most pot companies, like Cannabis Science, are penny stocks traded Over the Counter.

-These three marijuana stocks stand out as competitors to CBIS:
+These three marijuana stocks stand out as major competitors to CBIS:

 GW Pharmaceuticals (NSDQ: GWPH)